Skip to content

 • Coaches know this and game-plan around it, which is why playoff pace drops every year.

-If you are testing pace as a feature in spread models, the model builder exposes possessions and pace differential as a usable input.
+If you are testing pace as a feature in spread models, the Shark Snip Workshop exposes possessions and pace differential as a usable input.
+Start a fresh pace-aware spread brick from /build/new — the pace, opponent-pace, and rest features are already wired into the spread schema.

 The tempo spread concept